-About the Law Department:
+About Oceana and the Law Department

 Please include a cover letter, resume, unofficial or official law school transcript and undergraduate transcript, a writing sample (legal memo or brief preferred), and three references.
 Please include all documents in one searchable .pdf file.
 Applications will be reviewed on a rolling basis.

 Deadline May 31, 2019